 8. If your “B-roll” sucks, it means you didn’t think it out and spend enough time preparing.
 Which means, think it through and prepare.
-If I see another kayaker representing human-nature equilibrium or another goddamned windmill representing alternative energy I’m going to barf in goddamned b-roll agony.
+If I see another kayaker representing human-nature equilibrium or another windmill representing alternative energy I’m going to die in b-roll agony.
 Please note I hate the term “B-roll” and know that all roll is A-list in the eye of the creator, but filmmakers, you know what I’m talking about.

-9. If you can’t keep the camera steady then get a steady-cam device or tie a goddamned rope with a barbell to your wrist and stop making us feel nauseous — it’s uncomfortable and distracting.
+9. If you can’t keep the camera steady then get a steady-cam device or tie a bloody rope with a barbell to your wrist and stop making us feel nauseous — it’s uncomfortable and distracting.
 Unless of course you’re chasing a criminal or running from a rhino.

 10. If you haven’t watched at least 100 documentaries before making your own, then don’t make your goddamned documentary until you have.
 Please note that some are and will be an exception to this rule, but they are so few that I see no reason to amend this point to say anything than other that which it suggests: do your homework.

 PS: If your trailer is better than your film, you probably should have made a shorter film.

 *If I sound like the Winnebago Man it’s because I’ve just come off a major programming bender and I needed to let off some steam.
 It’s programmers burnout.
 I’ll be OK again soon.
 And I wouldn’t want anyone to think that this list is some kind of manifesto for how to make some fantastical perfect doc.
 In fact, in the past few days I’ve programmed docs with kayakers, shaky cameras and too much music – all of them great films with minor flaws.
 I’m just saying that these are things to keep in mind, at least when circumstances allow.